palashkumer/pk-direct-checkout/README.md

 ```bash
 git clone https://github.com/palashkumer/pk-direct-checkout.git
 ```
 Now, Log in to the admin panel of your WordPress site.
-And navigate to _Plugins → Add New → WooCommerce.
-Click Install & Activate_.
+And navigate to <b>Plugins → Add New → WooCommerce.
+Click Install & Activate.<b>
 ## Run
 Now open the terminal & go to this directory, ./wp-content/plugins\pk-direct-checkout\assets <br>
-use this command
+Run this command
 ```
 npm i
 ```
-And, then run this
+And, then also run this
 ```
 npm start
 ```